Pool Frequent Asked Questions:

 Once all the planning and preparations are made, the actual building process only takes a few days.
 Generally, we can go from bare ground to having water in the pool within three days.
 The electrical hook-up, gas line installation, concrete apron and fencing should take one to two weeks depending on weather, inspections and scheduling.

 Be sure to get referrals and visit your neighborhood pool store.
-Talk to neighbors about their experience before, during and after the pool was installed.
+Talk to neighbors about their experience before, during, and after the pool was installed.
 Choose a reliable, local company, that been building and servicing pools for a long time.
 Be sure the contractor has had a chance to see and walk your property so they are familiar with the yard before giving an estimate.
-Are they a member of APSP?
+Are they a member of PHTA?

-Owning a pool is a lot like having child, you don’t remember the pain of child birth as much as you remember the life of the child.
+Owning a pool is a lot like having a child, you don’t remember the pain of childbirth as much as you remember the life of the child.
 Hopefully, you will get many years of enjoyment out of your pool and for this to happen, you will need to rely on the experts to make sure that your water chemistry and pool equipment are performing at their best.

-Choosing a pool will depend on the space you have available, the look you want and how you intend on using it.
-Your choice should fit your budget, meets your current needs (kids) plus the needs of the future (grandkids).
+Choosing a pool will depend on the space you have available, the look you want, and how you intend on using it.
+Your choice should fit your budget, meet your current needs (kids) plus the needs of the future (grandkids).
 Entertaining, volleyball, basketball, swimming laps, diving, or just floating on a mat can be done with a properly built pool.
 Also, you want a pool that looks good and compliments your yard.
 This is a big investment, and if you ever plan to sell your home, you’ll have to consider what potential homebuyers will think too.

 As a rule, the water should be tested twice a week and then adjusting the chemical levels accordingly.
-Check the filter pressure and clean if necessary.
-It will help to brush of the pool walls and bottom when or vacuum when needed.
+Check the filter pressure and clean it if necessary.
+It will help to brush the pool walls and bottom or vacuum when needed.
 This can take 20 – 30 minutes each time depending on your pool environment.

 Calculate the number of gallons of water in your pool.
-Determine the flow rate of your pump/system in gallons per minute (using a flow meter is the only good way to determine for sure what the flow rate is) then divide the gallons by the flow rate to get the number of minutes you need to run the pump to turn or filter all of the water once.
+Determine the flow rate of your pump/system in gallons per minute (using a flow meter is the only good way to determine for sure what the flow rate is) then divide the gallons by the flow rate to get the number of minutes you need to run the pump to turn or filter all of the water at least once.

 For example, if you have a 20000 gal pool and a flow rate of 25 gallons per minute, it will take 800 minutes (or about 13 hrs and 20 min) to filter all of the water once.